ugtrain/ugtrain/README_qanda.md

 There are universal checks implemented.
 These prevent changing values e.g. while being in the game main menu or making an opponent immortal by accident in an array.
-This makes static memory freezing a lot safer.
+This makes static memory locking a lot safer.

 It is also planned to provide static memory adaption.
 But this can be quite difficult as memory is accessed directly and we have to use a debugger to find